What is Imperfect Environmentalism?

 Being an imperfect environmentalist means you care about the environment and want to do what you can adapt your habits to reduce your impact – ‘do what you can’ this is the key and this will be different for everyone.

 Where you live, finances, availability, convenience, trust in companies are some factors when it comes to wanting to live sustainably.
+Some people have options of a variety or limited resources.

 There is a quote I remember reading a while back, I think it was by Anne Marie Bonneau who said